geerteltink/obsidian-frontmatter/README.md

 The modified datetime stamp is updated only when the content changes.
 It calculates and stores the content hash (without frontmatter data), and stores this within the file.
-Everytime the file changes, the content hash is calculated and check if it changed.
+Every time the file changes, the content hash is calculated and check if it changed.

 ## Usage